-My name is Joe Stevenson, I’m the writer around here and I’ve got epilepsy.
+My name is Joe Stevenson, I’m the blogger and I’ve got epilepsy.
 Epilepsy was a bigger pain for me in the past, but after spending my time dealing with the damages that have occurred I feel a need to give information and a little advice to an audience who are willing to hear about it.

 I was born in Manchester, UK, in 1989 and brought up in Sale, Greater Manchester.
-When I was 5, I was diagnosed with epilepsy, but back then it was all well-controlled by a little medication.
-As a child, I lived a pretty healthy lifestyle.
-I’d say I was quite smart, pretty popular and happy enough with my life as a whole.
+When I was 5-years-old, I was diagnosed with epilepsy.
+However, back then it was all well-controlled by a little medication.
+As a child, I lived a pretty healthy lifestyle – I’d say I was quite smart, popular and happy enough with my life as a whole.

-However, when I was about 17 things took a turn for the worse.
-I started having a lot more epileptic seizures and needed to increase and test a lot of new AEDs (anti-epileptic drugs).
-This is a difficult process for anyone and it quickly led me towards a more difficult life.
+But when I was about 17 things took a turn for the worse.
+I started having a lot more epileptic seizures and needed to increase and be tested with a lot of new AEDs (anti-epileptic drugs).
+This is a difficult process for anyone and it quickly made me live a more difficult life.
 I’ve since gathered both short and long term memory loss, and my new AEDs had side-effects that led to a fatigue, increased stress and depression.

 But I picked myself up.
-It took about seven years to kill my depression, but I did it.
-I’m not totally free of epileptic seizures, but by taking my AEDs and managing the stress that can set them off I’ve found myself keeping them away for weeks on end.
+It took about seven years to get rid of my depression, but I did it.
+I’m not totally free of epileptic seizures, but by taking my AEDs and managing the stress that can set them off I sometimes find myself keeping them away for weeks on end.
 If I was a Buddhist, I could well live in peace with the monks in Asia and everything would be just fine.